 The Company expects to obtain financing in the future primarily through further equity and/or debt financing, as well as through joint venturing and/or optioning out the Company's properties to qualified mineral exploration companies.
 There can be no assurance that the Company will succeed in obtaining additional financing, now or in the future.
 Failure to raise additional financing on a timely basis could cause the Company to suspend its operation and eventually to forfeit or sell its interest in its mineral properties.

 FINANCIAL INSTRUMENTS AND MANAGEMENT OF CAPITAL

-Fair values in the balance sheet
+Fair values in the condensed interim statement of financial position